chenhcs/FRoGS/README.md

 git clone https://github.com/chenhcs/FRoGS.git
 ```
 ## Using FRoGS gene embeddings to classify tissue specific genes
 In this demonstration, we showcase a simple application of FRoGS gene embeddings for the classification of tissue-specific genes.
-Run the command within the `demo/` initiate the demo:
+Run the command within the `demo/` directory to initiate the demo:
 ```
 python classifier.py
 ```